 All supply purchases should be made using your district credit card.
 If you do not have a district credit card please have your Dean/V.P. request a card from Cyndi Rogers in Accounting.

 Complete the budget transfer request form

-To initiate a budget transfer please send an email and include the following information:
+To follow up a budget transfer please send an email and include the following information with the above form: